Eric Campbell (baseball): 2016

 Campbell made the Mets' roster for Opening Day in 2016.
 On April 12, Campbell was demoted after making three appearances primarily as a Pinch runner and Pinch hitter to make room for Rafael Montero.
 Campbell was promoted again when Jacob deGrom was placed on the Family Emergency List three days later.
-On May 3, Campbell teamed up with Mets oufielder Curtis Granderson to read books (such as Green Eggs and Ham and If You Give a Pig a Pancake) to children at Corona, Queens' P.S.
+On May 3, Campbell teamed up with Mets outfielder Curtis Granderson to read books (such as Green Eggs and Ham and If You Give a Pig a Pancake) to children at Corona, Queens' P.S.
 92, following in the footsteps of former readers Wilmer Flores, Daniel Murphy, Bobby Parnell, Sean Gilmartin, Josh Edgin and Kirk Nieuwenhuis.
 On May 31, Campbell was demoted back to the 51s to make room for newly acquired first baseman James Loney.
 Campbell was batting .159 with one home run and five RBIs in 30 games.
 After the conclusion of the Triple-A season, Campbell was called back up to the Major Leagues.
 He was outrighted off the 40-man roster on November 2, 2016, assigned to the Triple-A Las Vegas 51s; after his outrighting, Campbell declared free agency.

 Hanshin Tigers

-In December 2016, Campbell signed with the Hanshin Tigers of Nippon Professional Baseball's Central League.
+On December 3, 2016, Campbell signed with the Hanshin Tigers of Nippon Professional Baseball's Central League.
 Campbell described his decision to go play in Japan one motivated by a need for a "change of scenery"; he also commented that his game had become rusty after a few years of irregular playing time in the Mets organization.